matt-se/ad-demo-env-aws/README.md

 Process 1: build infr

 a. clone this repo

 b. set up a TFC workspace with /AWS as the root.

 c. create an HCP service principal and set the credentials as env vars in thw workspace (HCP_CLIENT_ID & HCP_CLIENT_SECRET)

 d. set the AWS creds as environmental vars in this workspace (use doormat)

 e. create a new keypair (ssh-keygen -t rsa), set the windows_public_key and windows_private_key variable values.

 f. run it, this will give you a public IP for the domain controller.

 Process 2: Add AD objects and connect to Vault

 a.
 Once the AD controller is INITIALIZED, create another workspace and set the root to /AD

 b.
 Log into the AWS console to get the Windows password (doormat aws --role <role> console).
 Go to EC2 Instances > Connect > RDP client > Get password > upload your private key and decrypt the password.
 Set this as the windows_password variable in the workspace.

 c. set the ad_controller_public_ip variable in the workspace.

+d.
+Set the VAULT_TOKEN, VAULT_NAMESPACE, and VAULT_ADDR variables in the workspace.
+Get this from HCP.

 d. run it